GiannaW/Gportfolio/Papers.md

 [AI and Computational Injustice](https://docs.google.com/document/d/1lpy94qSU96aNty5noWslyYrdq5BB3ZJkESY6H_eoqkw/edit?usp=sharing)
 --------

-Here is a paper discussing the concept of Computational Injustice a discussion of action and advocacy around the topic.
+Here you will find a paper discussing the concept of Computational Injustice a discussion of action and advocacy around the topic.